mnit-rtmc/iris/docs/rwis.md

 `rwis_visibility_1_m`     | `visibility`   | 1609
 `rwis_visibility_2_m`     | `visibility`   | 402

+Also, the `rwis_obs_age_limit_secs` determines the maximum valid age for a weather sensor observation.

 ## DMS Weather Sensors

 An RWIS action tag can use data from one or more weather sensors.
 Each DMS can